panchnayak/portworx-poc/README.md

 ```
 vi variable.tf

-edit the default names and values
+Change the Following from their default values

+1.VPC name
+2.key-pair name from "jenkins-keypair" to your given name
+3.Role name from "jenkins_role" to your given name

 terraform init
 teraform plan